 You cannot say, oh, you don't need a lawyer.

-I took full advantage, ha ha.
+Ha, I took full advantage.

 Wow.

-It just it flabbergasted me.
+It just flabbergasted me.

-I'm here to say we are not backing down on our effort to determine the citizenship status of the United States population.
+I am here to say we are not backing down on our effort to determine the citizenship status of the United States population.

 I stand before you to outline new steps my administration is taking to ensure that citizenship is counted so that we know how many citizens we have in the United States.

-We will defend the right of the American people to know the full facts about the population, size of citizens and non-citizens in America.
+We will defend the right of the American people to know the full facts about the population, size of citizens, and non-citizens in America.

 It is essential that we have a clear breakdown of the number of citizens and non-citizens that make up the U.S. populations.